When you put your home up for sale, you want it to look its best to potential buyers. That’s why you clean, tidy, and de-clutter every room.

 Buyers want to see an attractive backyard space, with the grass cut and the hedges trimmed.
 The more neat and tidy you can make it, the better.
 Be sure to sweep walkways and wipe down patio furniture.

 Also, watch out for the following things that buyers do not want to see:

-Rakes and other tools piled in the corner.
+- Rakes and other tools are piled in the corner.

-Cluttered and disorganized storage sheds, pool huts and other
+- Cluttered and disorganized storage sheds, pool huts, and other backyard structures.

 These are not difficult issues to fix.
 Doing so will positively impact the impression the buyer gets of your backyard.

 Do you have a backyard that shows particularly well in the summer?

 Here’s a tip: Take pictures.
 Those photos will help buyers be able to appreciate how it looks should you list your home in the winter.

 Want more backyard staging ideas on making your home show well so that it sells fast?
 Call today.

 Until next time,